Your goal for this project is to explore the themes of landscape and portraiture by creating a series of panoramic images.

 Turn in your contact sheet to your Project 5 folder in Google Drive.
 This is due by midnight.

-Monday, 3/29/21: Over the weekend, use your time wisely to shoot enough images for 3 landscape panoramas and 3 portrait panoramas using the Brenizer method.
+Wednesday, 4/20/22: Over Easter break, use your time wisely to shoot enough images for 3 landscape panoramas and 3 portrait panoramas using the Brenizer method.
 You will use class time when you return on Monday to import your images and create a contact sheet.

 Import your homework images in class and convert them to DNG.
 Label your files lastname_firstname_p5_panorama_cs2_1, 2, 3, etc.